SEP-IRA (Simplified Employee Pension Individual Retirement Account)

 SEP-IRA contributions grow tax-deferred.

-An employee who is part of the plan may also make annual IRA contributions up to $6,000 for 2021 and 2022 (or 100% of earned income, whichever is less) if the plan allows.
-An individual who has reached the age of 50 on or before December 31 of the year for which the contribution is made may make an additional “catch-up” contribution of $1,000 for tax years 2021 and 2022.
+An employee who is part of the plan may also make annual IRA contributions up to $6,500 for 2023 and $6,000 for 2022 (or 100% of earned income, whichever is less) if the plan allows.
+An individual who has reached the age of 50 on or before December 31 of the year for which the contribution is made may make an additional “catch-up” contribution of $1,000 for tax years 2023 and 2022.

 Employers must contribute to the SEP-IRA by the due date of their return including extensions.
 Individuals may contribute to a SEP-IRA for a specific tax year starting on January 1st of that year.
 The deadline to make a contribution is the due date of the individual's return excluding extensions (usually April 15th of the following year).